Phantom65536/csc207-ThoughtVault/Initial Design.md

 # Initial Design
 ## Entities (from project blueprint and incorporated comments from TA)
 Event:
+- ID (int): Unique identifier of the event
 - Name (string): The title or name of the event
 - User (User): The user that this event belongs to
 - Date (java.time.LocalDate): The date of the event